syncedtoblog/syncedtoblog.github.io/_posts/2020-07-05-Naked-Streets.md

 Shared spaces reject that.
 They want to have as little demarcation as possible between vehicles and pedestrians.

 **How has it worked out?**

 All the spaces that have implemented naked streets have seen reductions in the speed of vehicles, reductions in road accidents, and reductions in pedestrian incidents.
 As well as that, they've seen increases in the smooth flow of traffic.

-**Take, for example, what happened in Poynton, a village-like town in Cheshire, England.**
+**Take, for example, what happened in Poynton, a village-like town in Cheshire, England**

 ![_config.yml]({{ site.baseurl }}/images/2020-07-05-Naked-Streets-3.jpg)
 *[&quot;Park Lane (Poynton High Street), Cheshire&quot;](https://www.flickr.com/photos/41616459@N02/11926246975) by [The Academy of Urbanism](https://www.flickr.com/photos/41616459@N02)*